Daniel J. Frey

 There can only be one God.

-In a twist of irony, White Europeans believed they were the chosen people of the Christian God.
+In a twist of historical irony, White Europeans, upon first hearing of the Jewish cult story of Jesus, believed they were the chosen people of the new Christian God.

-Somehow they didn’t comprehend that the Jewish book of faith they retconned was about the journey of the Jewish people’s faith.
+Somehow, someplace ironically, they didn't comprehend that the Jewish book of faith they 'retconned' was about the journey of the Jewish people's faith.

 God has to be white because that's how he's painted on the ceiling of the Vatican, right?